hate tights. Or perhaps it would be more accurate to say that, although I am unaware of having wronged tights in any way, tights hate me.

 ii.
 Tights lie.

 Secondly, they pretend to be useful.
 For the first few minutes that they are on, and during activities that involve sitting or standing perfectly still (i.e. things that barely qualify as ‘activities’), tights are fine.
 Yes, they seem to say.
 We will totally stay where you put us just now, for the entire day.
 Feel free to walk about!
 We understand that it is our purpose to stay on your legs, regardless of whether you are using your legs or not!
 And yet, for anything that involves my legs actually moving around (i.e. being legs), tights are 100% useless.
-A woman that might need or want to walk for more than a couple of minutes (and I walk for an hour every day) is something of which the manufacturers of tights cannot conceive.
-I once walked from university to Leigh Woods (about three miles) and had to stop thirty-seven times to pull my tights up.
+A woman that might need or want to walk for more than a couple of minutes at a time (and I walk for an hour every day) is something of which the manufacturers of tights cannot conceive.
+After teaching, I once walked from university to where my car was parked in Leigh Woods (about three miles) and had to stop thirty-seven times to pull my tights up.
 In the end I went into the public toilets on Clifton Suspension Bridge, took the bloody things off and stuffed them into a bin.
-Then I kicked the bin for a bit until I felt better.
+Then I kicked the bin until I felt better.

 iii.
 Tights are uncomfortable.